lahbabic/forticonf_parser/README.md

-# fortinet_conf_parser
-convert a fortinet configuration file into csv file
+# fortigate configuration file parser

+Extract objects from a FortiGate configuration file.
+Create an excel document with the corresponding objects.